 A treadmill is known and used for getting your cardio workout in because not only does it get your heart rate up, but it also works your body muscles and tones them.
 People stick to walking or running on a treadmill according to their ease and preference.
 But what muscles does the treadmill work exactly?

 Working out on a treadmill, such as walking and running, tones up our lower body muscles such as hamstrings, glutes, calves, and quadriceps.
 It not only tones them but also makes them strong and lean.
 The exertion caused by running on a treadmill exercises the cardiac muscles and keeps the heart in good shape.

-Our body is made up of various sorts and kinds of muscles, and each has its own respective purpose.
+Our entire body is made up of various sorts and kinds of muscles, and each has its own respective purpose.
 Different types of muscles envelop our bones and provide them with flexibility and safety.
-Similarly, our lower body has separate muscles that are engaged when we walk or do any physical exertion.
+Similarly, we have separate lower muscles that are engaged when we walk or do any physical exertion.

 While working out on a treadmill, these muscles get active.
-The sections of our lower body worked by the treadmill are:
+The lower sections worked by the treadmill are:

 These are the muscles located at the back of your thighs.
 When you run or walk on a treadmill, especially on an incline, they get worked up.
 This tones them up and provides them strength.